mcpython4-coding/core/doc/issues.md

     - 3rd fix: move to other process

 - issue 165:
-    - bug: changing chunks in an big world takes a long time due to internal re-calculations
+    - bug: changing chunks in a big world takes a long time due to internal re-calculations
     - fix: see issue 164

 - issue 168:
-    - bug: when starting in-game generation, game hangs for an moment
+    - bug: when starting in-game generation, game hangs for a moment
     - fix: make generation off-thread

 - issue 175: